To share our love of music, by engaging and enriching our community through the evolution of the orchestral art form.

 While offering programming of full-scale orchestral repertoire, the S.O. is also notable for being a “rogue traditionalist.”
 Each concert features non-classical music and musical surprises.
 Under the direction of Wojciech Milewski, the S.O. enhances the community it serves by offering five large concert performances, more than 10 chamber performances, a 10-part adult educational series titled “Music Chats with Wojciech,” a podcast, live-streaming opportunities and, as of 2022, a youth philharmonic.

-Off the podium, he maintains an active performing career as a pianist and clarinetist, regularly appearing on both in the Summerville Orchestra’s Encore Series, and performing locally throughout the Charleston area.
-Previous performing experience includes the second clarinet position with the Roswell Symphony (NM), and solo/featured appearances with Opera Southwest, New Mexico Symphonic Chorus, San Juan Symphony, and the National Broadway Tours of “Wicked” and “Book of Mormon.”
-He is the current vocal coach and accompanist for the opera department at the College of Charleston.
+Off the podium, he maintains an active performing career as a pianist and clarinetist, regularly appearing on the Summerville Orchestra’s Encore Series, as the main pianist for Charleston Opera Theater, and performing locally throughout the Charleston area.
+Previous performing experience includes the second clarinet position with the Roswell Symphony (NM), and solo/featured appearances with Opera Southwest, the New Mexico Symphonic Chorus, San Juan Symphony, and as guest pianist in the National Broadway Tours of “Wicked” and “Book of Mormon.”
+He is currently a staff accompanist at the College of Charleston, where he serves as the vocal coach and diction coach within the Opera Department.

 A native of Poland, Wojciech grew up in New York City.
-He graduated with distinction with his Master’s of Music in Orchestral Conducting from the University of Mexico, and graduated summa cum laude from the State University of New York at Oswego.
+He graduated with distinction with his Master’s of Music in Orchestral Conducting from the University of New Mexico, and summa cum laude from the State University of New York at Oswego with a double Bachelor’s degree in International Relations and Music.
+Prior to a career in music, he interned at the U.S. Department of State in Washington D.C.
+He now lives in Summerville, S.C., and enjoys trying cortados at new coffee shops, playing soccer, cycling, being outdoors, cooking, reading, and spending time with his partner Caitlin.

 1st VIOLIN